navneetshukl/LocalHoist/README.md

 curl http://localhost:3000/tunnel/4cf2fd
 ```

-The request is forwarded over the WebSocket to your client, executed against your local app, and the response is returned.
+The request is forwarded over the WebSocket to your client, executed against `localhost:8080`, and the response is returned.

-> 💡 You can also build standalone binaries with `go build -o localhoist-server ./cmd/server` and `go build -o localhoist ./internal/client`.
+> 💡 You can also build standalone binaries: `go build -o localhoist-server ./cmd` (from `server/`) and `go build -o localhoist .` (from `client/`).

 ## 🧭 Roadmap / Known Limitations

 LocalHoist is under active development.
 A few things currently on the radar:

-- [ ] The client currently forwards requests to a **hardcoded** local target (`localhost:8080`) — making this configurable via a CLI flag is next.
 - [ ] Response bodies are assumed to be JSON; support for arbitrary content types (HTML, images, binary streams) is planned.
 - [ ] No TLS or authentication on tunnel connections yet.
 - [ ] Client-to-server connection state is in-memory only — no reconnect/session resumption yet.
+- [ ] `WSManager.wsConn` is a plain map with no mutex — concurrent connects could race.

 Contributions and ideas around these are very welcome!